sbmlteam/deviser/docs/src/source/getting_started.rst

 Fill in or browse to the location of the files requested by each field.
 Note it is not necessary to fill in all the fields if you are not intending to use all the functionality.
-Figure 1 illustrates a case where you could generate code and TeX files but not generate a PDF or integrate the code automatically.
+Figure :num:`fig-preferences` illustrates a case where you could generate code and TeX files but not generate a PDF or integrate the code automatically.